os-omar/the-mock/README.md

 The-Mock server has a friendly GUI which can easily lead you to create mock end-points.<br />
 just navigate to:
-* http://localhost:3000, if you run it locally.
+* http://localhost:3000, if the-mock server is run locally.
 * http://your-domain, if the-mock server is deployed online.

 To create an end-point first create a path e.g: __/the-mock/server?name=os__<br />